Due to the high volume of orders after FTC kickoff, there may be delays in shipping your order. Thank you for your patience!

 A color coded graphic accompanied by a ratio breakdown shows which gears are used where and what ratios they form for each sonic shifter.

 Sonic Shifter Ratio Breakdown (Not all options shown on this document are available)

 Two shifting methods are available for the Sonic Shifter.
 The pneumatic method is much stronger and faster than the servo method.

-- A pneumatic cylinder, Bimba model 04-0.5-DP, 3/4" bore x 1/2" stroke, (not included) shifts between high and low gear.
+- A pneumatic cylinder, Bimba model 04-0.5-DP, 3/4 in. bore x 1/2 in. stroke, (not included) shifts between high and low gear.
 This cylinder mounts with a 5/8-18 nut (not included).
 This is a strong, fast method of shifting, lasting under 0.5 seconds and pushing with 26 pounds of force (if using 60 psi).
 This pneumatic shift can be done while a robot is accelerating.

 - A Servo Shifting hardware pack is available (am-2297), but not included with this product.

 - A Hi-Tech Servo, model HS-422HD is included in am-2297, using an actuation fork to shift between the 2 gear settings.
 This is a slow, weaker method of shifting (compared to pneumatic), taking 1.5-2 seconds and pushing with up to 8.5 pounds of force.
 A robot driver may need to back off of the throttle to let a servo shift gears while moving.

 All AndyMark gearboxes require grease for proper operation and long life.
 We suggest using our red tacky grease, am-2768.
 We also encourage that the user powers the gearbox continuously for 30 minutes without grease to allow the gear teeth to wear in.
 While we do design with short run times in mind, this 'run in' period for smooth gearbox operation is recommended.
 Once this is completed, thorough grease the gear teeth periodically to ensure smooth operation.